jackbibby1/scpa_paper/README.md

 # scpa_paper_scripts
-scripts to replicate main figures of the paper
+R scripts to replicate all main figures of the paper